 AIA G703 Continuation Sheet (G703 Form)

-The G703 is the line-by-line detail behind your pay app: your Schedule of Values (SOV), progress this period, stored materials, retainage, and balance-to-finish — all the stuff reviewers use to sanity-check the numbers.
+The G703 continuation sheet is the line-by-line detail behind your pay app: your Schedule of Values (SOV), progress this period, stored materials, retainage, and balance-to-finish — the numbers reviewers use to sanity-check the request for payment.

 Keep the SOV clean.
 Keep the math consistent.
 Export PDFs that reconcile.